 Like we said earlier, some insurance companies that are committed to dog equality have taken it upon themselves to right what they consider a wrong practice conducted by the insurance industry when it comes to banning breeds as a whole.
 They consider each dog as an individual, rather than judging a dog solely based on its breed.

 Some of these insurance companies will even consider providing insurance for dogs with a not-so-perfect past, with the stance that it’s not necessarily the dog but the past owner or circumstances.
 In individual cases, you can get a policy if your dog has been found dangerous or potentially dangerous, vicious or potentially vicious, too aggressive or a general public nuisance.

 When it comes to some rescue dogs, pit bulls in particular, there is genuine concern about their past involvement in dog fighting rings.
 The following video by The Humane Society shows one case where it’s not the dog; it’s the past “owner.”
 In cases like this, rehabilitation is often possible!

-The Centers for Disease Control and Prevention reports that an estimated 4.5 million people are bitten by dogs each year and around 885,000 require medical attention for these injuries.
-It does happen.
-If you don’t have dog liability insurance and your pup bites someone, you have a lot to lose, maybe even your four-legged companion – learn what to do if your dog bites someone.
-The national average cost per homeowner’s insurance claim for dog bite-related injuries was a whopping $32,072 in 2014.
+The Centers for Disease Control and Prevention reports that an estimated 4.5 million people are bitten by dogs each year and around 800,000 require medical attention for these injuries.
+It does happen.1 If you don’t have dog liability insurance and your pup bites someone, you have a lot to lose, maybe even your four-legged companion – learn what to do if your dog bites someone.
+The national average cost per homeowners insurance claim for dog bite-related injuries was a whopping $50,245 in 20202.
 As an owner of a “bad breed”, it’s likely in your best interest to secure dangerous pet insurance.